cosmos72/hyperluminal-mem/README.md

 Status
 ------
-As of February 2014, Hyperluminal-DB is being written by Massimiliano Ghilardi.
+As of February 2014, Hyperluminal-DB is being written by Massimiliano Ghilardi and it is considered by the author to be in BETA status.

 The serialization/deserialization library is in BETA status, i.e. usable but not yet polished nor thoroughly tested.

-The memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.
+On the other hand, the memory-mapped database (built on top of the serialization library) is in the early-implementation stage, not yet ready for general use.